Driving the loop

 observers | [] | No event reporting |

-Agent::start() consumes the agent and returns a LoopDriver.
-The agent’s immutable configuration (adapter, tools, permissions) is moved into the driver.
+Agent::start() consumes the agent and returns a LoopDriver with the supplied transcript loaded passively.
+The first call to next() yields AwaitingInput; the host supplies the first user turn via InputRequest::submit, and the driver dispatches the model on the next next().
+The agent’s immutable configuration (adapter, tool sources, permissions) is moved into the driver.
 Multiple drivers can be created from the same Agent type by cloning it first.

 Snapshots